Philippe Léonard

-Philippe Léonard (born 14 February 1974) is a Belgian former professional footballer who played as a left back.
+Philippe Léonard (born 14 February 1974) is a Belgian former professional footballer who played as a left-back.

 After playing most notably for Standard Liège and Monaco, he rarely appeared for his following four teams (including Standard again) in a 16-year professional career.

 Léonard represented Belgium at Euro 2000, being an international over a 12-year period.

 Club career

 Born in Liège, Léonard started his professional career at Standard Liège.
 There, alongside Régis Genaux and Michaël Goossens, he was part of The Three Musketeers generation – with Roberto Bisconti playing a smaller role – hailed for their sporting talent but with a troublesome character.

-He won the Belgian Cup in 1993, only 19, having scored in the final against R. Charleroi SC, and also helped the side to two runner-up league places (1992–93 and 1994–95), each time bowing out to Anderlecht.
+He won the Belgian Cup in 1993, only 19, having scored in the final against Charleroi, and also helped the side to two runner-up league places (1992–93 and 1994–95), each time bowing out to Anderlecht.

-Subsequently, Léonard moved to France where he played with AS Monaco FC, also having a brief stint with OGC Nice.
-Whilst at Monaco, he scored in the semifinal of the 1997–98 UEFA Champions League against Juventus, in a 4–6 aggregate loss, being the only Belgian player to score at this stage of the competition; in the previous round, he helped oust Manchester United on the away goals rule after a 1–1 draw at Old Trafford.
+Subsequently, Léonard moved to France where he played with Monaco, also having a brief stint with Nice.
+Whilst at Monaco, he scored in the semifinal of the 1997–98 UEFA Champions League against Juventus, in a 6–4 aggregate loss, being the only Belgian player to score at this stage of the competition; in the previous round, he helped oust Manchester United on the away goals rule after a 1–1 draw at Old Trafford.

 After two Ligue 1 titles with Monaco, to which he contributed with 38 games and two goals combined, Léonard returned to Standard, where he again finished second, in the 2005–06 season, again to Anderlecht.
-Subsequently, he had short spells abroad, with Feyenoord and FC Rapid București.
+Subsequently, he had short spells abroad, with Feyenoord and Rapid București.

 Léonard ended his career in 2009, at the age of 35, after not being able to find a new club.
 He subsequently took up writing columns in Belgian newspapers.